berkayipek/DocGuard/README.md

-# DocGuard MS Office Document Analyzer
+# DocGuard Document Analyzer Solution Kit

 ## Overview
 DocGuard was start as an educational project that aims to teach the Windows User-Mode environment to my daughter who is a student which going to high school yet.
 The development idea of this project came along while inspect on [EvilClippy](https://github.com/outflanknl/EvilClippy) project and so I thought, "Why I don't develop a solution that checks Office files for malicious attacks such as VBA Stomping, DDE or Macro?"